-You play player items using a player object, and direct the output of a player to Core Animation layer.
-On iOS 4.1 and later, you can use a player queue to schedule playback of a collection of player items in sequence.
+You play player items using a player object, and direct the output of a player to the Core Animation layer.
+You can use a player queue to schedule playback of a collection of player items in sequence.

 Reading, Writing, and Reencoding Assets

-AV Foundation allows you to create new representations of an asset in several ways.
-You can simply reencode an existing asset, or—on iOS 4.1 and later—you can perform operations on the contents of an asset and save the result as a new asset.
+AVFoundation allows you to create new representations of an asset in several ways.
+You can simply reencode an existing asset, or—in iOS 4.1 and later—you can perform operations on the contents of an asset and save the result as a new asset.